When you’re looking at whey protein powders…

 However this is unnatural for cows and can lead to many health related issues.

-Whether or not it’s worth it is personal preference.
 If you feel better knowing you’re getting your protein from grass-fed cows then you’ll probably like grass-fed protein powders.

 Best Grass-Fed Whey Protein